open/close all folders

 EVERYBODY is male.

-Spike's story about the origin of dragons in Equestria is a Chekhov's Gun.…Or rather, the GM intends for it to be.
+Spike's story about the origin of dragons in Equestria is The Legend of Chekhov.…Or rather, the GM intends for it to be.
 However, given how the players hadn't paid enough attention to the opening monologue to realize the importance of the Elements of Harmony, the chances of that going as planned will be... rather slim.

 Twilight will assign some of the others the wrong Elements.As in, the GM intended for some of the characters to have different Elements from Canon, and is surprised when Twilight names and assigns Elements he didn't expect to some of her teammates.
 For instance, he might have intended for Dash to have Honesty and Applejack Loyalty, or for Applejack to have Generosity due to her being so helpful and guiding the others.
 "Magic" may not have been his original idea for the sixth Element's name, either.
 Everyone just ends up going with it because she's so obviously on a roll/into it that they don't have the heart to interrupt.